TyreeBlakeBailey/Eng88_cybercourse/CyberSecurity_Essentials/DFIR.md

 A well-defined incident response plan(IRP)

-`Allows you to effectively identify minimize the damage, and reduce the cost of a cyber attack, while finding and fixing teh cause to prevent future attacks`
+`Allows you to effectively identify minimize the damage, and reduce the cost of a cyber attack, while finding and fixing the cause to prevent future attacks`

 ## Incident Categorisation